 - review and evaluate your child’s program once per term, and at other times if requested by any member of the group.

-For more information on Student Support Group guidelines, see: 2013 Student Support Group - Guidelines for Schools and Families (PDF - 1.0Mb)
+For more information on Student Support Group guidelines, see: Student Support Group Guidelines (docx - 580kb)